coquin/go-csv/README.md

 csvWriter := gocsv.NewWriter(file)
 ```

-Now you can write slices of string into this writer:
+Now you can write slices of strings into this writer:

 ```
 csvWriter.write([]string{"foo", "bar", "baz"})